lolsalat/CTFLib/README.md

 I will add JavaDoc and more examples at some point.
 (As well as more content)

+Just don't use it atm (or don't blame me if it doesn't work)

 ### Code snippets

 #### Http GET and POST requests